 - York County: A county in what is now Maine.
 In 1760, it was divided into three counties: York, Cumberland and Lincoln counties.
 In 1778, the Continental Congress divided the District of Maine, the northernmost of three districts in Massachusetts.

-Massachusetts Counties with Burned Courthouses
+List of Massachusetts Counties with Burned Courthouses

 The damage to Massachusetts courthouses tremendously has a bearing on family historians in each and every way.
 Not only are these historic buildings ripped from all of our lifetimes, so are the documents they housed: marriage, wills, probate, land records, as well as others.
 Once destroyed they’re destroyed forever.
 Although they have already been put on mircofilm, computers and film burn up too.
 The most tragic aspect of this is the reason why virtually all of our courthouses are destroyed as a result of arsonist.
 However, don’t assume all records were damaged or lost.
 Many Massachusetts counties have suffered a loss of records due to courthouse fires, floods, and theft.